hiirotsuki/vntools/README.md

 # Vntools
-utilities for working with visual novel assets written in clean, portable C89
+utilities for working with visual novel assets written in clean, portable ansi C (with 64-bit integers for some things, yay compiler extensions!)